gaganshera/camunda_poc/README.md

 This POC includes Camunda BPMN file to be deployed on a Camunda server, and a node js script to consume topics/events to and from this deployment.
 Also included is a Postman collection to send messages to Camunda server to "notify" completion of tasks.

-Purpose of this illustration is to show a workflow process for insurance claims starting from claim being filed -> surveyor assessment -> and adjustor approval -> workshop repair completion -> payment -> Claim success.
+Purpose of this illustration is to show a workflow process for insurance claims starting from claim being filed -> surveyor assessment -> adjustor approval -> workshop repair completion -> payment -> Claim success.
 The actual code for above is mocked.
 The node.js script will consume topics from Camunda deployment, and Postman collection has APIs to provide events to Camunda server.

 ![ClaimProcess](media/claim_process_screenshot.png "Claim Process")

 ### **Deploy Camunda file**
 _Assuming Camunda server is deployed on URL http://localhost:8077/ .
-Change susequent URLs accordingly._
+Change subsequent URLs accordingly._
 - Open `Claim_Process.bpmn` (in `camunda_BPMN` folder) in Camunda Modeler application, and click on deploy button.
 - Enter Deployment name `Claim_Process` and Camunda server engine URL http://localhost:8077/engine-rest (change as needed)
 - Check process definition deployment on Camunda server http://localhost:8077/camunda/app/cockpit/default/#/processes as `CLAIM_PROCESS`